hdShang/arxiv-daily/docs/cs-CV/2025-11-26/papers/251121428v1-from-observation-to-action-latent-action-based-primitive-segmentatio.md

 ---
 layout: default
-title: From Observation to Action: Latent Action-based Primitive Segmentation for VLA Pre-training in Industrial Settings
+title: "From Observation to Action: Latent Action-based Primitive Segmentation for VLA Pre-training in Industrial Settings"
 ---

 # From Observation to Action: Latent Action-based Primitive Segmentation for VLA Pre-training in Industrial Settings